WilliamLee101/Green-Go/README.md

 # 2/27
 - Connect Flutter app with Firebase
 - Initialize the realtime database
-- Be able to see menu for Warren dining hall
+- Used beautiful soup to webscrape BU's dining hall menu and store items in firebase
+- Pull food items from Firebase according to dininghall and display on app